Having a Baby at UPMC Horizon

 As long as your baby is healthy, he or she may remain with you in your room throughout your stay.
 At your request, your baby may be returned to the nursery at any time.

 A pediatrician will examine your baby within 24 hours of birth and every day through your day of discharge.
 If you have not already chosen your baby’s pediatrician, the pediatrician on call will perform the examinations.
+Neonatal nurse practitioners are also available to examine your baby.

 Our nurses will educate you about feeding your baby, whether you choose to breastfeed or bottle feed.
 Certified lactation consultants are available to educate and assist you with breastfeeding.
 Our nurses also will provide live demonstrations on how to diaper and bathe your baby.